Distinguished Professor of the Graduate School

 Business and Public Policy | Center for Equity, Gender, and Leadership

 Influential scholar of economics and public policy; expert on trade and competitiveness

 Laura D’Andrea Tyson is an influential scholar of economics and public policy and an expert on trade and competitiveness who has also served as a presidential adviser.
-She is the Faculty Director of the Berkeley Haas Institute for Business and Social Impact, which she launched in 2013.
+She is a Distinguished Professor of the Graduate School at the Haas School of Business, University of California, Berkeley.
 She also chairs the Board of Trustees at UC Berkeley’s Blum Center for Developing Economies, which aims to develop solutions to global poverty.
+She is the former Faculty Director of the Berkeley Haas Institute for Business and Social Impact, which she launched in 2013.
 She served as Interim Dean of the Haas School from July to December 2018, and served previously as dean from 1998 to 2001.

 Tyson was a member of President Clinton’s cabinet between 1993 and 1996.
 She served as Chair of the President’s Council of Economic Advisers from 1993 to 1995 and as Director of the White House National Economic Council from 1995 to 1996.
 She was the first woman to serve in those positions.

 Much of Tyson’s recent research focuses on the effects of automation on the future of work.
 She is the Co-organizer of WITS (Work and Intelligent Tools and System), an interdisciplinary faculty group created to explore the impacts of digital technologies and artificial intelligence on working, earning, and learning.